georgios48/realtime_django_search/README.md

 ## Testing

 ### Manual testing
+! manual DB is left on purpose in the scope of this interview task !

 Inside manual_testing_utils, you can find an existing database with 2 existing test models.
 There is also an existing superuser created: with credentials "admin" for username and "admin" for password.